Portable Sounds

-Portable Sounds (stylized as (portable sounds)) is the third full-length studio album from Christian hip hop artist tobyMac.
+Portable Sounds (stylized as (portable sounds)) is the third studio album from Christian hip-hop artist tobyMac.
 Released on February 20, 2007, the album serves as a follow-up to his 2004 album, Welcome to Diverse City.
 The album debuted at No. 10 on the Billboard 200.
 The album includes the singles "Lose My Soul", "Made to Love", "Boomin'", "I'm for You", and "One World (featuring Siti Monroe)".
-Portable Sounds took a slightly different direction than tobyMac's previous hip hop efforts, having more of a pop sound.
+Portable Sounds took a slightly different direction than tobyMac's previous hip-hop efforts, having more of a pop sound.
 When it was released on iTunes, users were able to download a behind-the-scenes making of the album video, a digital booklet, and an acoustic version of "Made to Love".
 "Ignition" was selected as the theme song to the WWE pay-per-view Elimination Chamber 2011.